Tadeusz Jodłowski

 Tadeusz Jodłowski (1925 – 31 October 2015) was a Polish artist.

 Career

-Born in Piekary Śląskie, he graduated from the Academy of Fine Arts in Krakow in 1951.
+Born in Piekary Śląskie, he graduated from the Academy of Fine Arts in Kraków in 1951.
 Jodłowski has worked as an artist taking part in exhibitions both in Poland and abroad since 1953.
 Amongst his contributions were Cyrk posters belonging to the Polish School of Posters.

 He is equally proficient using graphic forms, painterly means of expression or shapes derived from sculpture.
 He currently concentrates on print-making.

+He died on 31 October 2015, at the age of 90.